Young Adult Ministry

 Young adults are persons in their late teens, twenties, and thirties who represent diverse cultural, racial, ethnic, educational, vocational, social, political, and spiritual backgrounds.
 They are college students, workers, and professionals; they are persons in military service; they are single, married, divorced, or widowed; they are with or without children; they are newcomers in search of a better life.

-The Catholic bishops of the United States are currently working on developing and drafting a new framework as a response to “Christus Vivit” and to cast a renewed vision for local implementation of a synodal, accompanying, and engaging Church in relation to youth and young adults.
-More details will be forthcoming.
+The Catholic bishops of the United States drafted a pastoral framework as a response to “Christus Vivit” to cast a renewed vision for local implementation of a synodal, accompanying, and engaging Church in relation to youth and young adults.

 There are more than 300,000 Catholic young adults serving in all branches of the armed forces.
 Active-duty young adult leaders have articulated that effective young adult ministry fosters a culture of going out to the young adults to invite them in.
 It encourages mentoring and prayer and focuses on lay leader training and the basics of the faith (ex: AMS USA app, Reach More Movement, etc.).